 Wait for the Full Moon

-The ancient Romans linked the full moon to high libido and fertility, Thomas says.
-Moon phases and women’s menstrual cycles are approximately 28 days each.
+The ancient Romans linked the full moon to high libido and fertility, Thomas says—which actually makes sense: Moon phases and women’s menstrual cycles are both approximately 28 days long.
 Coincidence?
 Not necessarily.
 Twenge says moonlight could have affected women’s ovulation cycles in the pre-electricity days, so there might be a slight bit of truth to this one.
 But we live in a day and age with plenty of artificial light, so chances are your body isn’t ruled by the moon.
-Still, some women trying to conceive block out artificial light in the bedroom.
+Still, some women trying to conceive attempt to block out artificial light in the bedroom.
 (Maybe darkness really is the best mood lighting.)

 Wear Rose Quartz or Other Crystals